Hill's muscle model: AV Hill's force-velocity equation for tetanized muscle

-Although Hill's equation looks very much like the van der Waals equation, the former has units of energy dissipation, while the latter has units of energy.
+Although Hill's equation looks very much like the van der Waals equation, the former has units of energy dissipation (i.e. power), while the latter has units of energy.
 Hill's equation demonstrates that the relationship between F and v is hyperbolic.
 Therefore, the higher the load applied to the muscle, the lower the contraction velocity.
 Similarly, the higher the contraction velocity, the lower the tension in the muscle.
 This hyperbolic form has been found to fit the empirical constant only during isotonic contractions near resting length.